Multi-Kernel Regression with Sparsity Constraint: Introduction

 \section{Introduction}

 The determination of an unknown function from a series of samples is a classical problem in machine learning.
-It falls under the category of ``supervised learning'', for which there exists a rich literature \cite{bishop2006pattern,hastie2009overview,wahba1990spline}.
-The goal of supervised learning is to recover a target function $f:\mathbb{R}^d\rightarrow \mathbb{R}$ from its $M$ noisy samples ${y}_m = f(\boldsymbol{x}_m)+\epsilon_m$, $m=1,2,\ldots,M$, where $\epsilon_m$ is a disturbance term.
-A general way to formulate supervised learning is through the minimization problem
+It falls under the category of ``supervised learning,'' for which there exists a rich literature (see \cite{bishop2006pattern,hastie2009overview,wahba1990spline} for classical textbooks, as well as \cite{cucker2007learning,devroye2013probabilistic,gyorfi2006distribution,steinwart2008support} for more recent ones).
+The goal of supervised learning is to recover a target function $f:\mathbb{R}^d\rightarrow \mathbb{R}$ from its $M$ noisy samples ${y}_m = f(\boldsymbol{x}_m)+\epsilon_m$, $m=1,2,\ldots,M$.
+The disturbance terms $\epsilon_m$ are typically assumed to be i.i.d.\ samples of a zero-mean probability law ({\it e.g.}, additive Gaussian noise) while the input vectors $\boldsymbol{x}_m$ are either assumed to be in the random or fixed design \cite[Section 1.9]{gyorfi2006distribution}.